 In our example (with code available to download), let’s say that you wanted to stop in the function IsPrime(), which has 4 overloads.
 The first thing that we will do is go to the Breakpoints Windows (can be accessed by clicking Debug->Windows->Breakpoints if it is not already visible) and click “New”.

-Now when I execute the program, I can hit the breakpoint in the version of IsPrime that my app is calling.
+I can hit the breakpoint in the version of IsPrime that my app is calling.

 Another useful trick with function breakpoints is to set breakpoints in code when that code is not readily available.
 To illustrate this, we will use the C++ example (available for download).
 This example uses ATL and let’s say we wanted to debug the ATL code to see how it works.
 While the ATL code is available, you are unlikely to just have it open in your IDE.
 Even if you did, it would probably take a while to figure out where to set a breakpoint.